MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-apply-purchase-transactions-manually.md

 ---
-title: Reconcile Vendor Payments with the Payment Journal or from Vendor Ledger Entries| Microsoft Docs
+title: Reconcile vendor payment receipts or refunds in the payment journal
 description: To process, match, or reconcile vendor payments or refunds manually, you apply the amount to one or more open vendor ledger entries.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article